CSC480-20S/buhtan-no-5/README.md

 ```

 ## Documentation
-This project will use Sphinx to create local documentation to aide others.
+This project will use Sphinx to create local documentation to aide others.There will be a readthedocs in the future.
+* [CheatSheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a great resourse to utilize in order to improve the README.

 ## Built With
 * [FLASK](https://pypi.org/project/Flask/) - Web Framework used